 Review and save

-Preview the clip, name it (or let AI do it), choose a collection, and save.
-The video is attached to the note and processed in the background.
+Preview the clip, name it (or let AI do it), choose a destination, and save.
+If you choose an existing note, the video is attached to that note without changing its text.